On a generalised form of subjective probability: Strength of a distribution function

-To evaluate the similarities $\{ S( A, R(\lambda)): A \in \mathcal{C}_{\mbox{ $\mu|x$}}[\lambda] \}$ in the present context by applying fiducial reasoning, it again seems sensible to first analyse the relative external strength of the standard normal distribution function as the distribution function of the primary r.v. $\Gamma$ after the data has been observed.
-In particular, it would seem without doubt that the presence of the prior beliefs about $\mu$ in question should have the effect of lessening our degree of comfort in assuming that this distribution function is still standard normal.
-However, since the prior beliefs about $\mu$ have been assumed to be quite vague, this effect may be considered negligible if the sample size is large, and even if the sample size is small, it may still not be considered as being a very large effect.
-Therefore, although the similarities in the set $\{ S( A, R(\lambda)): A \in \mathcal{C}_{\mbox{ $\mu|x$}}[\lambda] \}$ may be regarded in general as being lower than if these similarities were evaluated in the context of the case considered in Section~\ref{sec7}, they nevertheless may be regarded in general as being still substantially higher than the similarities in the set $\{ S( A, R(\lambda)): A \in \mathcal{I}_{\mbox{ $\mu|x$}}[\lambda] \}$, where these latter similarities must of course be evaluated either by using Bayesian reasoning, or by treating the distribution function $I(\mu\,|\,x)$ as an approximation to $C(\mu\,|\,x)$ under fiducial reasoning.
-This can be interpreted as meaning that according to Definition~7, the distribution function $C(\mu\,|\,x)$ would be regarded as being externally stronger than the function $I(\mu\,|\,x)$, which in turn would imply that, according to Definition~8, the function $C(\mu\,|\,x)$ would be favoured over $I(\mu\,|\,x)$ as being the distribution function of $\mu$ after the data has been observed.
+To evaluate the similarities $ \{ S( A, R(\lambda)): A \in \mathcal{C}_{\mbox{ $\mu|x$}}[\lambda] \} $ in the present context by applying fiducial reasoning, it again seems sensible to first analyse the relative external strength of the standard normal distribution function as the distribution function of the primary r.v.\ $\Gamma$ after the data have been observed.
+In particular, it would seem without doubt that the presence of the prior beliefs about $\mu$ in question should have the effect of lessening our degree of comfort, compared to the case examined in the previous section, in assuming that this post-data distribution function of $\Gamma$ is a standard normal distribution function.
+However, since the prior beliefs about $\mu$ have been assumed to be fairly vague, this effect may be considered to be quite small even if the sample size $n$ is small.
+Therefore, although the similarities in the set $\{ S( A, R(\lambda)): A \in \mathcal{C}_{\mbox{ $\mu|x$}}[\lambda] \}$ may be regarded in general as being lower than if these similarities were evaluated using fiducial reasoning in the context of the case discussed in the last section, they nevertheless may be regarded in general as being higher than the similarities in the set $\{ S( A, R(\lambda)): A \in \mathcal{I}_{\mbox{ $\mu|x$}}[\lambda] \}$, assuming that these latter similarities are evaluated either directly by using Bayesian reasoning or indirectly by using fiducial reasoning.
+To clarify, the indirect use of fiducial reasoning to evaluate the similarities $\{ S( A, R(\lambda)): A \in \mathcal{I}_{\mbox{ $\mu|x$}}[\lambda] \}$ would naturally involve treating the distribution function $I(\mu\,|\,x)$ as being an approximation to $C(\mu\,|\,x)$, which of course would be expected to have a negative impact on the evaluation of the similarities concerned in comparison to this approximation not being used.